A test for directional-linear independence, with applications to wildfire orientation and size: Introduction

-Spatial characterization of a wildfire, by means of its main orientation, and the associated burnt area must be handled by non--standard statistical approaches, given the special nature of the fire orientation.
-Particularly, the wildfire orientation may be measured as an angle in the plane (two--dimensional orientation) or as a pair of angles identifying a direction in the three--dimensional sphere.
+Spatial characterization of a wildfire, by means of its main orientation, and the associated burnt area, must be handled by non-standard statistical approaches, given the special nature of fire orientation.
+Specifically, it can be measured as an angle in the plane (two-dimensional orientation) or as a pair of angles identifying a direction in the three-dimensional sphere, if the main slope of the wildfire is taken into account.
 Hence, appropriate methods for handling circular and, more generally, directional data must be considered, jointly with suitable combinations of directional and linear techniques.\\